๐ŸฆBiological Anthropology

 Why This Matters

-Primate adaptations aren't just a checklist of cool features—they're the foundation for understanding why primates evolved the way they did and how these traits connect to broader themes in biological anthropology.
-You're being tested on your ability to link specific anatomical and behavioral traits to their selective pressures, whether that's navigating a three-dimensional arboreal environment, processing diverse food sources, or managing complex social relationships.
-These adaptations also set the stage for understanding hominin evolution, since many traits we consider distinctly human—like manual dexterity and large brains—have deep roots in our primate ancestry.
+Primate adaptations aren't just a checklist of cool features.
+They're the foundation for understanding why primates evolved the way they did and how these traits connect to broader themes in biological anthropology.
+You'll be tested on your ability to link specific anatomical and behavioral traits to their selective pressures, whether that's navigating a three-dimensional arboreal environment, processing diverse food sources, or managing complex social relationships.
+These adaptations also set the stage for understanding hominin evolution, since many traits we consider distinctly human (manual dexterity, large brains) have deep roots in our primate ancestry.

 Locomotor and Arboreal Adaptations